apexskier/nova-typescript/README.md

 - [ ] Make sure the language server's typescript version can match what's installed locally.
 Using the builtin `tsserver` from the workspace's `node_modules` would be my preferred way of doing this.
 - [ ] `activationEvents` shouldn't include `"*"`, but otherwise I can't get it to activate
+- [ ] Module resolution doesn't seem to be working at all outside of this project.
+- [ ] Very slow right now...